regenix/regenix/README.md

          /* Render template views/Application/index.{ext} and exit */
          $this->render();

-	 /* after code no work ...
+         /* after, the code will not work ...
           ... */
     }
 }